 Members from all generations enjoy warm fellowship through a variety of church activities throughout the year.
 Whether it is enjoying a summer picnic, serving the community or singing Christmas carols on a frosty evening, joy is found in being together with our brothers and sisters in Christ.
 View our photo gallery of events below and visit our Facebook page for additional pictures.

-On Saturday August 5, members from Reformation Bible Church and Malvern Free Presbyterian Church met together for a joint church picnic at Susquehannock State Park.
-Families enjoyed playing sports, hiking the park trails, and eating grilled food.
+On Saturday August 13, members of Reformation Bible Church and Malvern Free Presbyterian Church met together for a joint picnic at Susquehannock State Park.
+Families enjoyed the time of food, fellowship, and games.

 Bible Day Camp

-On May 31, Reformation Bible Church hosted the 47th Baccalaureate Service for the Class of 2017 at Harford Christian School.
-Pastor McKnight preached to the seniors and their families from Psalm 17 on finding satisfaction in God.
+On June 1, Reformation Bible Church hosted the 52nd Baccalaureate Service for the Class of 2022 at Harford Christian School.
+Dr. John McKnight preached to the seniors and their families on “The Great Hoax.”

 ACCC Spring Rally